-18. In recognition of the scope of their misconduct, the CSSAO will no longer call many of the Watts crew members as witnesses "due to concerns about [their] credibility and alleged involvement in the misconduct of Sergeant Watts."
+18. Recognizing the scope of their misconduct, the CSSAO will no longer call many of the Watts's crew members as witnesses "due to concerns about [their] credibility and alleged involvement in the misconduct of Sergeant Watts."

-ANSWER: Defendant Mohammed objects to the term "crew" as argumentative, vague and undefined.
+ANSWER: Defendant Mohammed objects to the terms "crew" and "misconduct" as argumentative, vague and undefined.
 Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-19. Through this lawsuit, Mr. Warren seeks accountability and compensation for being deprived of his liberty as a result of Defendants' misconduct.
+19. Through this lawsuit, Mr. Almond seeks accountability and compensation for being deprived of his liberty as a result of Defendants' misconduct.